-Recent personnel changes will have an impact on the budget.
-Due to turnover, the District's personnel costs for the 2015-16 fiscal year are projected to be approximately 65% lower than originally budget, due to less seniority on the wage schedule and a dramatic decrease in the number of family and married coverage for insurance.
+- Recent personnel changes will have an impact on the budget.
+Due to turnover, the District's personnel costs are projected to be lower than originally budgeted, due to less seniority on the wage schedule and a dramatic decrease in the number of family and married coverage for insurance. - A \$3,500,000, 10-year bond was passed, the proceeds from which will be used for apparatus replacement, facility improvements, and equipment purchases.

-These factors were considered in preparing the District's budget for the 2015-2016 fiscal year.
+These factors were considered in preparing the District's budget for the 2016-2017 fiscal year.